micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 9.md

 Until then _they had been_ gatekeepers for the camps of the children of Levi at the King's Gate on the east.

 ###### 19
-Shallum the son of Kore, the son of Ebiasaph, the son of Korah, and his brethren, from his father's house, the Korahites, _were_ in charge of the work of the service, [^d]gatekeepers of the tabernacle.
+Shallum the son of Kore, the son of Ebiasaph, the son of Korah, and his brethren, from his father's house, the Korahites, _were_ in charge of the work of the service, gatekeepers of the tabernacle.
 Their fathers had been keepers of the entrance to the camp of the Lord.

 ###### 20
 And Phinehas the son of Eleazar had been the officer over them in time past; the Lord _was_ with him.

 ###### 21
-Zechariah the son of Meshelemiah _was_ [^e]keeper of the door of the tabernacle of meeting.
+Zechariah the son of Meshelemiah _was_ keeper of the door of the tabernacle of meeting.

 ###### 22
 All those chosen as gatekeepers _were_ two hundred and twelve.
 They were recorded by their genealogy, in their villages.
 David and Samuel the seer had appointed them to their trusted office.